IBM/fabcar-openshift-public/patternTemplate.md

 # Long title

-> Deploy a Hyperledger Fabric smart contract on the IBM Blockchain Platform running on the Red Hat OpenShift Container Platform
+> Deploy the fabcar Hyperledger Fabric smart contract on the IBM Blockchain Platform running on the Red Hat OpenShift Container Platform

 # Author